Add a signature pad to PDF documents using JavaScript

 How can I add a signature pad to a PDF using JavaScript?

 To add a signature pad to a PDF using JavaScript, you can use libraries like Signature Pad or Nutrient Web SDK.
-Signature Pad allows for drawing signatures on an HTML5 canvas, while Nutrient provides a more comprehensive solution for viewing, annotating, and signing PDFs.
+Signature Pad enables users to draw signatures on an HTML5 canvas, while Nutrient provides a comprehensive solution for viewing, annotating, and signing PDFs.

 What is the Signature Pad library?

 Signature Pad is a JavaScript library that lets users draw signatures on an HTML5 canvas.
-It captures signatures as images that can be saved or incorporated into PDF documents.
-It’s widely used for web applications that require digital signatures.
+It captures signatures as images, which can be saved or incorporated into PDF documents.
+It is widely used in web applications that require digital signatures.

 How do I save a signature as a PDF?